PermutaTriangle/PermStruct/README.md

 ```

 ## Usage
-Once you've installed PermStruct, it can be imported into a Python script just
+Once you've installed PermStruct, it can be imported into a Python script like
-like any other Python library:
+any other Python library:
 ```
 import permstruct
 ```